freemindcore/django-api-framework/README.md

 ]
 ```

+### Usage
-Get your admin api up and running:
+#### Get all your Django app CRUD APIs up and running
+In your Django project next to urls.py create new apis.py file:
 ```
+from easy.main import EasyAPI

 api_admin_v1 = EasyAPI(
     urls_namespace="admin_api",
     version="v1.0.0",